robert/robert.github.com/_posts/2015-09-02-staying-safe-cycling-san-franciscos-wiggle.md

 So please, educate yourselves and your loved ones with these 3 ways to stay safe:

 1. Always be vigilant - patrol cars can come from any direction, no matter how hard you think you have checked.
-When going over a junction, always be on the look out for police vehicles, especially those behind you or several blocks away.
+When going over a junction, devote a minimum of 50% of your attention to looking out for police vehicles, especially those behind you or several blocks away.

 2. Check your visibility - wear dark clothing to make it harder for officers to see you.